davelunt/NemaTree/workflow/README.md

 ## Configuring the workflow

 The workflow can be configured using the `config/config.yaml` file.
-You can specify parameters such as the minimum sequence length, the reference alignment file, and whether to exclude certain sequences.
+You can specify parameters such as the reference alignment file, whether to exclude certain sequences, and how to root and colour the tree.

 ## Running the workflow

+### Provide a single sequence file with .fas extension

-Make sure you have provided fasta sequences in a file in the `resources/samples/` directory with the .fas file extension.
-Using an informative short filename will help you keep track of your samples as it will be used throughout the workflow
+Make sure you have provided (DNA not RNA) fasta sequences in a file in the `resources/samples/` directory with the `.fas` file extension.
+Using an informative short filename will help you keep track of your samples as it will be used throughout the workflow.
+Do not provide multiuple files, place all fasta records in one fasta file.

+Tip: At a terminal in the workflow directory, run: `cat resources/samples/*.fas > resources/samples/your_sample_name.fas` to combine all fasta files into one file.

+### Check the config.yaml

+This file should contain:

+- the name of your `.fas` file containing your samples (REQUIRED)
+- the name of the reference alignment file to which your sequences will be aligned
+    - choose between the whole genus or just clades 1, 2, and 3
+- rooting and colouring information for the tree

+Except for the name of your sample file, all other parameters have default values and can be left as is.

+### Dry run, then run the workflow

 Begin with a dry run to check all files are present.